 The format of the Link ID Info field is as defined in 9.4.1.75 (Link ID Info field).

-The Key ID and PN fields as defined for IGTK subelement.
+(#17772)The Key ID and PN fields are as defined for the IGTK subelement(#15380) in 9.4.2.47 (FTE).

 The Key field is the IGTK being distributed for the AP operating on the link identified by the Link ID subfield.

-The MLO BIGTK subelement contains the BIGTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
+The MLO BIGTK subelement contains the BIGTK for the AP operating on the link identified by the Link ID (#17770)Info field carried in the subelement.
 The format of the MLO BIGTK subelement is shown in Figure 9- 1162c (WNM Sleep Mode MLO BIGTK subelement format).